 taught in the classroom with the skills and insights that students learn when they volunteer in their communities” (Meyers, 2009).
 Through a service-learning project or initiative, students learn to relate their academic course contents within a context where academic work and service are carried out simultaneously.
 Through that integrated experience, students study social issues actively and authentically and become active participants in addressing them in a particular community setting (Speck, 2001), which fosters students’ development of skills and knowledge needed for participation in public life.

 Social innovation is not a new phenomenon, having surfaced in the 1980s (Kuranchie, 2023).
-In essence, social innovation involves creative or novel solutions that are focused on social issues and social groups, in both their processes and deliverables (Bayuo, et al., 2020), and incorporates “notions of social beneficence and public good that support people in organisations, communities, and society in general” (Kaputa, et al., 2022).
+In essence, social innovation involves creative or novel solutions that are focused on social issues and social groups, in both their processes and deliverables (Bayuo et al., 2020), and incorporates “notions of social beneficence and public good that support people in organisations, communities, and society in general” (Kaputa et al., 2022).
 In other words, its processes and deliverables are user-centred and meant to improve lives, deliver better outcomes, and engender positive social impact.
-In addition, social innovation initiatives are meant to help end-users and beneficiaries develop the capacity to act and self-initiate (Krlev, et al., 2019).
+In addition, social innovation initiatives are meant to help end-users and beneficiaries develop the capacity to act and self-initiate (Krlev et al., 2019).

 In this paper, community-engaged learning (CEL) is used as a catch-all term related to the previously mentioned societal initiatives, carried out by HEIs, encompassing social innovation or